3 Bible Based Credit Card Debt Payoff Strategies For Christian Women Seeking Financial Freedom

 Today, I’m going to give you some tips on how to get out of credit card debt, why people get into debt, and how to stay out of credit card debt specifically.

-How People Fall Into Credit Card Debt
+– How Christians Get Into Credit Card Debt

 All you have to do is watch a commercial, see something you don’t need but desperately want, find out you can’t afford that something, and decide to buy it anyway because you “can’t live without it”.